-- Packet error rate using Requested packet error rate.

-NOTE 2: Requested packet error rate as in Individual QoS parameters as defined in clause 6.1.3.22 of TS 23.503 [4] depends on conclusion of KI#4 of FS_5TRS_URLLC.

 - The QoS and policy framework is re-used for parameter enforcement.
 QoS Parameter Notification Control or AQP is used formonitoring of specific performance characteristic.

 Editor's note: Whether QNC or QAP is more general to support monitoring of specific QoS can be determined during normative phase.